Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work: Plot

-The absence of a Leisure Suit Larry 4 forms the basis of this newest installment, as Julius Biggs has stolen the "missing floppies" of the game and caused Larry Laffer to become amnesiac.
+The absence of a Leisure Suit Larry 4 forms the game's premise: Julius Biggs has stolen the "missing floppies" and caused Larry Laffer to become amnesiac.
 Larry awakens working as a videotape technician at PornProdCorp, a sleazy entertainment company transitioning from adult films to mainstream television.
-His manipulative boss, Silas Scruemall, assigns him a secret cross-country mission: travel across America with a hidden camera to secretly record three finalist women for their new TV show America's Sexiest Home Videos.
+His manipulative boss, Silas Scruemall, assigns him a cross-country mission: travel across America with a hidden camera to record three finalist women for their new TV show America's Sexiest Home Videos.

-Meanwhile, FBI Inspector Desmond recruits pianist Passionate Patti for a parallel undercover operation.
+Meanwhile, FBI Inspector Desmond recruits pianist Passionate Patti for an undercover operation.
 The Bureau suspects organized crime has infiltrated the entertainment industry through subliminal messages embedded in rock music and rap recordings.
-Patti must investigate Des Rever Records in Baltimore and K-RAP Radio in Philadelphia, both allegedly controlled by criminal enterprises.
+Patti must investigate Des Rever Records in Baltimore and K-RAP Radio in Philadelphia, allegedly controlled by criminal enterprises.

 Larry's journey takes him to three women across the country.
-In New York City, he encounters Michelle Milken, a junk bond dealer who seduces him before relieving him of his money and credit cards.
+In New York City, he encounters Michelle Milken, a junk bond dealer who seduces him, then steals his money and credit cards.
 Atlantic City brings him to Lana Luscious, a professional mud wrestler he meets on the boardwalk.
 His final stop in Miami introduces him to Chi Chi Lambada, a dental hygienist and former gymnast.

-Patti's investigation uncovers concrete evidence of subliminal messaging techniques and documents exposing connections to organized crime activities.
-Both investigations converge around the mysterious Julius, who controls the music industry infiltration that Patti is tracking and the television production company that employs Larry.
+Patti's investigation uncovers evidence of subliminal messaging techniques and documents exposing connections to organized crime.
+Both investigations converge on Julius, who controls both the music industry infiltration Patti is tracking and the television production company that employs Larry.

-On his way back to Los Angeles, Larry is involved in an airplane incident, landing the plane safely and being greeted as a hero.
+On his way back to Los Angeles, Larry is involved in an airplane incident, lands the plane safely, and is greeted as a hero.
 He is invited to the White House by George H. W. Bush, where he is reunited with Patti.